-- Earn a B.S. in pharmacy studies upon completion of your second year of pharmacy school
+- Earn a B.S. in Pharmacy Studies upon the successful completion of your second year of pharmacy school, enabling you to pursue joint degrees.

 - Enroll at Samford as a first time, full-time freshman

-- Must have a minimum 26 ACT and a 3.5 GPA (high school) at time of matriculation
+- Must have a minimum 3.5 GPA (overall high school) and a minimum 3.4 "Prepharmacy Prep Courses" GPA at time of application.

 Benchmarks once enrolled at Samford:

-- Hold a 3.0 Overall and math/science GPA at the time of application to the McWhorter School of Pharmacy
+- Achieve a 3.0 overall and math/science GPA each semester prior to enrollment at McWhorter School of Pharmacy

 *Waivers may be considered on a case by case basis for exceptional circumstances.